16 Canadian authors recommend books for Family Literacy Day

 Family Literacy Day Honorary Chair Barbara Reid is the author of over 20 acclaimed children's books, including The Party, which won the Governor General's Literary Award for children's illustration.
 Her recommendation is The Liszts by Kyo Maclear, illustrated by Júlia Sardà.

-2. Kyo Maclear picks: Dolphin SOS & Look Out for the Fitzgerald-Trouts
+2. Kyo Maclear picks Dolphin SOS by Slavia Miki & Look Out for the Fitzgerald-Trouts by Esta Spalding

 Kyo Maclear, author of The Liszts, Virginia Wolf and Birds Art Life, has two suggestions: Dolphin SOS by Slavia Miki & Roy Miki, illustrated by Julie Flett, and Look Out for the Fitzgerald-Trouts by Esta Spalding, illustrated by Sydney Smith.

-3. Madeleine Thien picks: A Family Is a Family Is a Family
+3. Madeleine Thien picks A Family Is a Family Is a Family by Sara O'Leary

 Madeleine Thien, winner of the 2016 Scotiabank Giller Prize and Governor General's Literary Award for fiction for Do Not Say We Have Nothing, recommends reading A Family Is a Family Is a Family by Sara O'Leary, illustrated by Qin Leng.

-4. Sara O'Leary picks: Sing a Song of Mother Goose
+4. Sara O'Leary picks Sing a Song of Mother Goose by Barbara Reid

-5. JonArno Lawson picks: A Boy Named Queen
+5. JonArno Lawson picks A Boy Named Queen by Sara Cassidy

 Melanie Florence, winner of the 2016 TD Canadian Children's Literature Award for Missing Nimâmâ with illustrator François Thisdale, recommends reading Teresa Toten's young adult thriller Beware That Girl.